+clinical diagnosis.
 83 variants were detected in the cell free pleural fluid sample including 72 clone A and 10 clone B variants.
-Of the tier 1 variants KRAS (VAF 17.8%) and ALK (VAF 9.0%) were both detected.
+Of the tier 1 variants ctDNA was undetectable in samples taken prior to death in both KRAS (VAF 17.8%) and ALK (VAF 9.0%) were both detected. cases, although plasma DNA levels were high.